BarisAlbayrakIEEE/StructuralAnalysis/README.md

 The solution is separating the data and the interfaces.
 Consider the following interfaces for the DAG, UI, MySQL DB, SP and FE.
 The interfaces will be implemented by data containers which store the data in contiguous DOD style arrays.
+In other words, the SoA based containers implement the interfaces.
 The index argument in the function definitions represents the index of the data within the container.
 The interfaces here are defined quite basic as they will be inspected in the [Software Design]('sect4') section in detail.